glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 This will create [ligand.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/ligand.pdbqt) and [receptor.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/receptor.pdbqt) files in the directory where your ligand and receptor PDB files were placed.

 ## 3. Prepare docking configuration files
 Load 1T8U.pdb in pyMOL and open Auodock/Vina plugin.
-Select grid settings and set spcing to 1, X-points, Y-points, and Z-points to 40.
+Select grid settings and set spacing to 1, X-points, Y-points, and Z-points to 40.
 Now select heparin sulfate in the PyMOL window, write "sele" in Selection and hit enter.
 You will see a 40-angstrom cubical box centered at the ligand.
 Make sure the ligand is placed entirely inside the box, as the docking program will do a conformation search and find a possible docking solution inside the box.
 ![alt text](https://github.com/glycodynamics/gag-docking/blob/main/images/Screenshot%20from%202021-12-13%2015-40-31.png)

 Now open config.txt file and add the following lines at the end of the file, then save and close.